-Where as the AIRE BAKraft Expedition comes in with a retail price of $1,999.00 or $1,549 for their BAKraft Hybrid making it a little more of an upfront investment.
-One thing to note is the old timers around here in Jackson, WY have had there rafts for well over 10 years.
+Whereas the AIRE BAKraft Expedition comes in with a retail price of $1,999.00 or $1,549 for their BAKraft Hybrid making it a little more of an upfront investment.
+One thing to note is the old-timers around here in Jackson, WY have had their rafts for well over 10 years.
 And most likely will easily be able to get another 10 plus years out of the same rafts.

 Other Gear: you’ll need a paddle, ideally a 2 piece paddle like the Carlisle Magic Mystic ($59.49 Backcountry), or a 1 piece standard paddle for more technical whitewater.
-A PFD should always be worn while packrating, this is not the same as going inner tubing, it’s a sport we recommend you never consumer alcohol while doing especially.
+A PFD should always be worn while packrafting, this is not the same as going inner tubing, it’s a sport we recommend you never consume alcohol while doing especially.

-Depending on where you plan to float, dry pants and even a dry top are recommenced.
-For the Alpacka Raft I tested dry pants are a must as the self bailing model takes on a lot of water, if you want to stay 100% dry look for another boat from Alpacka or AIRE.
+Depending on where you plan to float, dry pants and even a dry top are recommended.
+For the Alpacka Raft, I tested dry pants are a must as the self-bailing model takes on a lot of water if you want to stay 100% dry look for another boat from Alpacka or AIRE.
 As for helmets if you’re running class 3 or above it’s a good habit to have a helmet, for mellower floats a sunhat may do the trick.

 Secondly, make sure you bring bug spray along ANYTIME you go packrafting.
-Odds are at some point you will find yourself entering or exiting the water in swampy marhsy conditions.
-This is where mosquito’s, ticks and other buggers love to hang out.
+Odds are at some point you will find yourself entering or exiting the water in swampy marshy conditions.
+This is where mosquitoes, ticks, and other buggers love to hang out.